 New Brunswick was the first to accept ALC’s invitation to recover lost revenue via online casino gaming [11].
 After N.B.’s launch in August 2020, N.L., N.S., and P.E.I. followed suit, each joining the virtual gaming revolution by Spring 2021.

 The ALC’s online casino presents adult residents of those provinces (age 19+) with a range of lottery options, including number draws, scratch’n wins, and video lottery games.
-Members also enjoy Pro-Line sports bets, iBingo, and an online casino complete with digital slots, video poker, blackjack, baccarat, roulette and other table games.
+Members also enjoy a cacophony of sports bets, an iBingo platform, and an online casino complete with digital slots, video poker, blackjack, baccarat, roulette and other table games.

 Legal Internet Gambling in Alberta

-Alberta is the latest provincial government to authorize, regulate, and launch its own iGaming portal.
+Alberta is among the latest provincial governments to authorize, regulate, and launch its own iGaming portal.
 Operating under the watchful eye of Alberta Gaming Liquor and Cannabis [12], PlayAlberta went live on the AGLC website in October of 2020.